eddieblu/.github/profile/simon/simonReact/simonReactP2.md

 Now that we have Simon rendering using React we can implement all of the JavaScript code necessary to make the application interactive and functionally complete.
 We need to revisit each of the view component JSX files and implement the code that makes them interactive with the user.
 Some of the functionally will be mocked out until we implement the later deliverables such as the service, login, and WebSocket.
 However, by the time we are done with this phase everything should basically work in some way.

+The following will walk you through how to modify some of the Simon components so that they are reactive.
+You do not need to completely rewrite Simon React Phase 1 to be reactive.
+It is enough to clone the final [React repository](https://github.com/webprogramming260/simon-react), run it in your dev environment, study it, modify it a bit to figure out how it works, and then deploy it to your production environment.

+With that said you should completely understand how to take a component that is non-reactive and use JavaScript and React to make it reactive.
+Carefully studying the following instruction will help you gain that mastery.

 ## About component

 Let's start with the **About** component because it is the simplest.
 The About component is basically an `img` tag and a hard coded quote by the mighty Linus.